crate/tsperf/DATA_GENERATOR.md

 Default: 5432

 Defines the port number of the host where TimescaleDB is reachable.

+#### TIMESCALE_COPY

+Type: Boolean

+Values: True or False

+Default: True

+Defines if Timescale insert uses `pgcopy` or not.

 ### Environment variables used to configure InfluxDB